tanweijie123/tp/docs/UserGuide.md

 ### Deleting a Schedule: `schdel`

-Deletes the Schedule associated with the specified Client and Session.
-In other words, it means unscheduling a Client from a Session.
+You can unschedule a Client from a Session.

 Format: `schdel c/CLIENT_INDEX s/SESSION_INDEX`

-* Deletes the Schedule associated with the Client identified by `CLIENT_INDEX` and the Session identified by `SCHEDULE_INDEX`
+* This will delete the Schedule associated with the specified Client and Session.
+* The Client is identified by `CLIENT_INDEX`, and the Session is identified by `SCHEDULE_INDEX`.
 * `CLIENT_INDEX` refers to the index number shown in the displayed Client List.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive integer** 1, 2, 3, … .
 * `SESSION_INDEX` refers to the index number shown in the displayed Session List.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive integer** 1, 2, 3, … .

 Examples:

-* `schdel c/1 s/1` will delete the Schedule associated with the first Client in the Client List and first Session in the Session List
+* `schdel c/1 s/1` will delete the Schedule associated with the first Client in the Client List and first Session in the Session List.

 ### Exiting the program : `exit`